CMPSC310-AlleghenyCollege-Fall2021/project/README.md

 ## Receiving Assistance

-If you are having trouble completing any part of this project, then please talk with either the course instructor during the lab session.
-Alternatively, you may ask questions in the Slack workspace for this course.
+If you are having trouble completing any part of this project, then please talk with the course instructor during the lab or class sessions.
+Alternatively, you may ask questions in the Discord workspace for this course.
 Finally, you can schedule a meeting during the course instructor's office hours.